MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 WindowsServerCore CN=Microsoft 10.0.10586.0    True
 ```

-To create a Hyper-V container, use the `New-Container` command specifying a Runtime of HyperV.
+To create a Hyper-V container, use the `New-Container` command, specifying a Runtime of HyperV.

 ```powershell
 $con = New-Container -Name HYPV -ContainerImageName NanoServer -SwitchName "Virtual Switch" -RuntimeType HyperV